Catholic Worker Movement

-The Catholic Worker Movement is a collection of autonomous communities of Catholics and their associates founded by Dorothy Day and Peter Maurin in the United States in 1933.
+The Catholic Worker Movement is a collection of autonomous communities founded by Dorothy Day and Peter Maurin in the United States in 1933.
 Its aim is to "live in accordance with the justice and charity of Jesus Christ".
 One of its guiding principles is hospitality towards those on the margin of society, based on the principles of communitarianism and personalism.
 To this end, the movement claims over 240 local Catholic Worker communities providing social services.
 Each house has a different mission, going about the work of social justice in its own way, suited to its local region.

 Catholic Worker houses are not official organs of the Catholic Church, and their activities, inspired by Day's example, may be more or less overtly religious in tone and inspiration depending on the particular institution.
 The movement campaigns for nonviolence and is active in opposing both war and the unequal global distribution of wealth.
-Day also founded the Catholic Worker newspaper, still published by the two Catholic Worker houses in New York City, and sold for a penny a copy.
+Day also founded the Catholic Worker newspaper, still published by the two Catholic Worker houses in New York City, and sold for one cent a copy.

 History

-The Catholic Worker Movement started with the Catholic Worker newspaper, created by Dorothy Day to advance Catholic social teaching and stake out a neutral, Christian pacifist position in the war-torn 1930s.
+The Catholic Worker Movement started with the Catholic Worker newspaper, created by Dorothy Day to advance Catholic social teaching and be a neutral, Christian pacifist position in the war-torn 1930s.
 Day attempted to put her words from the Catholic Worker into action through "houses of hospitality" and then through a series of farms for people to live together on communes.
 The idea of voluntary poverty was advocated for those who volunteered to work at the houses of hospitality.
-Many people would come to the Catholic Workers for assistance, only to become Workers themselves.
+Many people would come to the Catholic Workers for assistance, then becoming Workers themselves.
 Initially, these houses of hospitality had little organization and no requirements for membership.
-As time passed, however, some basic rules and policies were established.
-Day appointed the directors of each of the houses, but tried to maintain autonomy in the actual running of the houses.
-Because of this policy, the houses varied in both size and character: in the 1930s, the St. Louis Workers served 3400 people a day while the Detroit Workers served around 600 a day.
+As time passed some basic rules and policies were established.
+Day appointed the directors of each of the houses, each of which operated autonomously and came to vary in size and character.
+In the 1930s, the St. Louis Workers served 3,400 people a day while the Detroit Workers served around 600 a day.